faizi968/ExerciseAssistant-Shaun/README.md

 1. Start by cloning the repository to your drive.
 2. Open the folder, Test_Code_MPU6050 and open the sketch "Test_Code_MPU6050.ino".
 3. When the file opens, compile the sketch in Arduino IDE with "ESP32 Dev Module" selected as the Board.
 There are some libraries that need to be installed prior to compilation in order for the code to compile properly.
 Skip to "Library Installation" section for further info.
-4. After successful compilation, find the circuit connection diagram present in "Board_Design" folder.
-5. Build up the same circuit as in the sketch and afterwords, press the upload button with the ESP32 connected to the system via MicroUSB cable (remember to select the correct COM port on which the ESP32 is communicating).
+4. After successful compilation, build up the same circuit as in the sketch and afterwards, press the upload button with the ESP32 connected to the system via MicroUSB cable (remember to select the correct COM port on which the ESP32 is communicating).
 When the code is uploaded, open serial monitor by navigating towards the top right icon or by pressing CTRL+SHIFT+M keys.
 Observe the response and debugging information on the Serial Monitor.
+5. For testing the load cell, open the sketch "Test_Code_HX711" and follow the steps above to see the response of the load cell.
+6. Use the nRF Connect App to view the data in your smartphone over BLE.

 ### Library Installation